khaors/geocompr/main.md

 Without going into too much detail SVM

-Setting up the **mlr** building blocks follows the exact same procedure introduced in the previous section, i.e. we define a task, a learner and a resampling strategy.
+Setting up the **mlr** building blocks follows the exact same procedure introduced in the previous section (section \@ref(glm)), i.e. we define a task, a learner and a resampling strategy.
-The task remains the same, hence we can use the one already defined in the previous section, namely `task`.
+The task remains the same, hence we can use the one already defined in the previous section (section \@ref(glm)), namely `task`.
 However, we have to define a new learner since we are going to use a SVM.
 So let us find out which SVM functions are available in the **mlr** package.